How’s this for a pair of health benefits: Calcium helps you build strong, healthy bones and may help you lose pesky belly fat at the same time!

-The next best was the high-calcium preload day, which totalled 3,501 calories.
+The next best was the high-calcium preload day, which totaled 3,501 calories.
 The high-protein preload trial was third, with 3,699 calories consumed.
 The least effective was the low-calcium/low-protein preload trial.
 On that day 4,126 calories were consumed.

 How to Maximize Calcium’s Fat-Burning Effect

-So what’s the best way to incorporate it into your diet?
+So what’s the best way to incorporate calcium into your diet?